build-on-aws/content/posts/create-and-run-sagemaker-pipelines-using-aws-sdks/index.md

 | ToC |
 | --- |

-## Overview

 A new example scenario demonstrating how to work with [Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/index.html) pipelines and geospatial jobs is available now as part of the [AWS SDK Code Example Library](https://docs.aws.amazon.com/code-library/latest/ug/what-is-code-library.html).

-The example code uses AWS SDKs to set up and run a scenario that creates, manages, and executes a [SageMaker pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html).
+The code in this example uses AWS SDKs to set up and run a scenario that creates, manages, and executes a [SageMaker pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html).
 A SageMaker pipeline is a series of interconnected steps that can be used to automate machine learning workflows.
 You can create and run pipelines from SageMaker Studio using Python, but you can also use an AWS Software Development Kit (SDK).
 Using the SDK, you can create and run SageMaker pipelines and also monitor pipeline operations.

 ### What is the code example library?
 The code example library is a collection of code examples that shows you how to use [AWS software development kits (SDKs)](https://aws.amazon.com/what-is/sdk/) with your development language of choice to work with AWS services and tools.
 You can download all of the examples, including this Amazon SageMaker scenario, from the [GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples).